Cerebral Palsy

 • Botulinum toxin is effective in decreasing spasticity.

-• It can help increase range of motion which could help mitigate CPs effects on the growing bones of children.
+• It can help increase the range of motion which could help mitigate CPs effects on the growing bones of children.

 • Ataxic cerebral palsy is observed in approximately 5-10% of all cases of cerebral palsy, making it the least frequent form of cerebral palsy.